jyg/pdc/readme.md

 # Pure data subpatch cloner

-instructions :
+### instructions :
 * put this folder in your 'externals' folder for puredata
 * open pdc-help.pd

-## Accepts any number of signal and control inlets / outlets in the subpatch.
+### Updated !
+Accepts any number of signal and control inlets / outlets in the subpatch.